lascar/alphawholesale/README.md

 ## DEBUG

-With pry-debug, so for a breakpoint you need to put 'binding-pry' in your code
+With pry-byebug, so for a breakpoint you need to put 'binding-pry' in your code

 and write 'next' to jump to the next line